fredrik-eriksson/pwgen/README.md

   --special-chars SPECIAL_CHARS, -S SPECIAL_CHARS
                         Possible characters to use as extra special characters --trailing-chars TRAILING_CHARS, -p TRAILING_CHARS
-                        Number of special characters to add at the end of the passphrase
-  --leading-chars LEADING_CHARS, -P LEADING_CHARS
+                        Number of special characters to add at the end of the passphrase --leading-chars LEADING_CHARS, -P LEADING_CHARS
-                        Number of special characters to add at the start of the passphrase
-  --passwords PASSWORDS, -n PASSWORDS
+                        Number of special characters to add at the start of the passphrase --passwords PASSWORDS, -n PASSWORDS
                         Number of passwords to generate --max-length MAX_LENGTH, -L MAX_LENGTH
                         Maximum length of the generated passwords.
-Full- knowledge entropy calculation doesn't work when this is set.
+Full-knowledge entropy calculation doesn't work when this is set.

 $ pwgen -g --myspell-dir /usr/share/hunspell --lang sv_SE
 Missing configuration file; generating a new at /home/user/.pwgen.cfg